-CCA is pleased to present PCL with the 2015 CCA Excellence in Innovation Award for its innovative thinking which resulted in an effective and cost-saving, yet simple, solution at the Heartland Foundation Substation 12S northeast of Edmonton, Alberta.
+CCA is pleased to present Boehmers with the 2016 CCA Excellence in Innovation Award for creating a strong culture of innovation which has resulted in an effective, more environmental product.

 - 2014 PCL Construction

 - 2013 Hoban Equipment

 - 2012 PCL Industrial Management